InCLow-LM/InCLow-LM.github.io/content/projects/index.md

         NeLLCom [2019-]:

         This project is the fruit of a long-running collaboration with language evolution expert Tessa Verhoef.
 Our goal is to use neural network-based agents to simulate and study the emergence of universal language properties, such as the trade-off between word order and case marking as alternative strategies to convey argument roles.
 For this purpose, we have developed a Neural-agent Language Learning and Communication framework (NeLLCom) that combines supervised learning with reinforcement learning in a meaning reconstruction game.
         In our experiments, we teach agents small artificial languages that were designed by cognitive scientists for use in experiments with human participants.
 We then let agents communicate with each other and study how their language changes in comparison to what has been observed in humans.

-        To pursue this line of work, we've been fortunate to supervise two PhD students funded by the China Scholarship Council.
+        To pursue this line of work, we've been fortunate to supervise two PhD students funded by the China Scholarship Council: Yuchen Lian and Yuqing Zhang.

-        Key people: Yuqing, Arianna, Tessa Verhoef, Yuchen Lian
+        Key people: Yuqing, Yuchen, Arianna, Tessa Verhoef

         **********************************************************************************
   - block: markdown